Byron Buxton Player Props: Twins vs. Nationals

 Byron Buxton At The Plate

-- Buxton is batting .226 with two doubles, a triple, two home runs and seven walks.
+- Buxton is hitting .242 with three doubles, a triple, two home runs and seven walks.

-- Buxton has reached base via a hit in 10 games this year (of 17 played), and had multiple hits in four of those games.
+- In 61.1% of his 18 games this season, Buxton has picked up at least one hit.
+He's also had five multi-hit games.

-- He has hit a long ball in two of 17 games played this season, and in 2.9% of his plate appearances.
+- He has homered in two of 18 games played this season, and in 2.7% of his plate appearances.

-- In three games this season (17.6%), Buxton has picked up an RBI, including two games with multiple runs batted in.
+- Buxton has driven in a run in three games this year (16.7%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.